Hampton Inn appeal clarifies concerns

 "This [landscaping plan] is needed for the Town to make a decision on the impact on streetscapes," the statement of questions reads.
 "Nowhere in the Manchester Zoning Ordinance does it say the Applicant can determine whether or not a particular planting (e.g. trees) are removed or stay."

 As a part of the permit, the Mullaney hospitality group agreed to try and save as many existing trees as possible.
 Both the DRB and planning commission brought up this issue.
+For trees that cannot be saved, they will be replaced with an "appropriate caliper" tree, as stated in their permit, Allison Hopkins, zoning administrator and director of planning said.

 The statement also included the issue of blocking Mount Equinox.
 In a planning commission hearing July 18, Bauer raised this issue as well.